 The RCM has a large number of student exchange opportunities with leading European, American, Japanese and Australian music conservatories and universities.
 These provide an opportunity to study at another international music institution as part of your RCM studies.

-Most European exchanges (part of the ERASMUS programme) are for a period of three months (September to December), while American, Japanese and Australian exchanges are up to a year.
+Most European exchanges (part of the ERASMUS programme) and Japanese exchanges are for a period of three months (September to December), while American and Australian exchanges can be for one term or a full year.

-Students undertaking Erasmus exchanges receive monthly grants to help with the extra costs incurred, with the support of the Commission of the European Communities within the framework of the LLP Erasmus Programme.
+Students undertaking Erasmus exchanges receive monthly grants to help with the extra costs incurred, with the support of the Commission of the European Communities within the framework of the Erasmus+ Programme.

 Student exchanges are an excellent opportunity for you to get to know another city and its culture, to learn or develop a new language, and to benefit from the new perspectives offered by a different teacher.
 They also provide an opportunity to develop new networks and contacts that can help advance your future career as a musician.
 Many past RCM students who have been on exchange have gone on to work abroad as a result.